-Asia-Pacific Markets Will Show Brands the Way to a Mobile-First Programmatic Future
+Asia-Pacific Markets Show the Way to a Mobile-First Programmatic Future

 Blis recently opened fully staffed offices in Jakarta and Kuala Lumpur as part of our continuing outreach to support clients in Southeast Asia.
 Over the course of the next few months we’ll be announcing further local operations in more key territories across the Southern and Southeast Asian continent.